haxiomic/gluon/README.md

 # Gluon

-- Haxe OpenGL interface, enabling unified OpenGL API for haxe targets
+- Haxe OpenGL interface, enabling unified OpenGL API for haxe targets (currently js and hxcpp)
 - Abstracts only (so no runtime overhead)
 - Abstract enums are used to improve OpenGL API typing, for example:
 	`enable(cap:GLenum)`